mlnoga/go-imap-backup/README.md

 Backs up messages from an IMAP server, optionally deleting older messages.

+Backups are stored locally in one mbox file for each folder on the server, named `folder.mbox`.
+The contents of the mbox file are indexed in the corresponding file `folder.idx`.

+Newly identified messages on the server are appended to the mbox file.
+Messages deleted from the server are not removed from the mbox file, because it is intended to function as a permanent archive.

 ## Command-line flags

 | Flag  | Description         | Default             |